cswclui/katacoda-scenarios-1/12factor-001/step03.md

 `1-codebase.0.0.1`

-**Step 3:** View the file, `package.json` which is this list of Node.Js dependencies the application requires.
+**Step 3:** View the file, `package.json` which is the list of Node.Js dependencies the application requires.

 `clear && cat package.json`{{execute}}